tristanjohnson849/react-controlled-animations/typedocs/hooks.useQueuedState.QueuedTransitionState.md

 [hooks/useQueuedState](../wiki/hooks.useQueuedState).QueuedTransitionState

-State that supports queueing transitioning
+State that supports asynchronous state transitions State transitions may be enqueued and then completed in FIFO order via transition or transitionAll

 ## Type parameters